Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 Chapter 1: Writing documents

-Before you go any further there is one configuration you SHOULD check.
-As you may have seen in the list in the Preface above, there isn’t just one flavour of LATEX.
+Before you go any further there are two configurations you MUST check.
+As you may have seen in the list in the Preface above, there isn’t just one flavour of LATEX; and there are also some different bibliographic processors.

 kile-setup-xelatex